- Share this article on Facebook

-Ever since Catfish premiered at Sundance in January, the documentary has engendered controversy.
-Made for just $30,000, it grossed more than $3 million and has left audiences scrambling to figure out whether the amazing story being told is just an elaborate hoax.
+Ever since Catfish premiered at the 2010 Sundance Film Festival, the documentary has engendered controversy.
+The film has been a hit on the art-house circuit, made for just $30,000 but grossing more than $3 million, but has left audiences scrambling to figure out whether the amazing tale being told is just an elaborate hoax.

-We might get an answer to that question, thanks to a lawsuit filed today in U.S. District Court in Los Angeles against distributors Universal and Relativity Media, as well as the directors and producers of the film.
+We might have an answer to that question soon, thanks to a groundbreaking lawsuit filed on Friday in California District Court against Universal City Studios Productions, Relativity Media, and the directors and producers of the film.
 The lawsuit filed by Threshold Media seeks statutory damages and profits from the defendants and an injunction.

 Directed by Ariel Schulman and Henry Joost, Catfish tells the story of Schulman’s brother, Nev, a 24-year-old photographer who meets the woman of his dreams online.
 The film shows Nev as he connects via Facebook with an eight-year-old painting prodigy named Abby, her mother Angela, and Abby’s older sister Megan.